gosttavo/gosttavo/README.md

 Studying Software Engineering at @unisatc

-Enthusiast in web, mobile and game dev.
+Enthusiast on web and game dev.

 Currently studying web development focusing on front end solutions.